OulipianSummer/oulipiansummer.github.io/_posts/2024-05-29-welcome-to-linux-distributions.md

 - Art and design
 - etc.

-Unless one distro is specifically well suited for one of these tasks, I won't call attention to for the sake of brevity.
-The good news is that no matter what you choose to use, you will be choosing among some of the most popular and powerful distros out there today.
+Unless one distro is specifically well suited for one of these tasks, I won't call attention to it for the sake of brevity.
+The good news is that no matter what you choose to use, you will be choosing from among some of the most popular and powerful distros out there today.

 ## Don't Commit Too Early